Joint Major in Mathematics and Physics

 Description: Partial Differential Equations (PDEs) including the heat equation, wave equation, and Laplace's equation; existence and uniqueness of solutions to PDEs via the maximum principle and energy methods; method of characteristics; Fourier series; Fourier transforms and Green's functions; Separation of variables; Sturm-Liouville theory and orthogonal expansions; Bessel functions.

-Prerequisites: MATH080 HM and MATH131 HM
+Prerequisites: MATH082 HM and MATH131 HM

 Credit: 1

-Instructors: Castro, Jacobsen, Orrison, Weinburd, Zinn-Brooks H, Zinn-Brooks L
+Instructors: Castro, Jacobsen, Orrison, Williams, H. Zinn-Brooks

-Offered: Fall and Spring
+Offered: Fall and spring

 Description: The goal of this course is to improve students' ability to communicate mathematics, both to a general and technical audience.
 Students will present material on assigned topics and have their presentations evaluated by students and faculty.
 This format simultaneously exposes students to a broad range of topics from modern and classical mathematics.
 Required for all majors; recommended for all joint CS-math majors and mathematical biology majors, typically in the junior year.

-MATH199 HM - Mathematics Colloquium
+• MATH199 HM

 Credit: 0.5